CS-207-1: Programming II

-All course-related questions should be posted on the D2L Discussion Forum.
+All course related questions should be posted on the Piazza discussion forum.

 Upon completing CS-207: Programming II, students will be able to do the following:

-- Understand and design classes, objects, methods, instance variables, composition, inheritance,
+Understand and design classes, objects, methods, instance variables, composition,

-polymorphism and other object-oriented programming concepts by building upon
+inheritance, polymorphism and other object-oriented programming concepts by building

-- Develop sound techniques on designing, developing, and documenting well-structured programs
+Develop sound techniques on designing, developing, and documenting well-structured

-- Continue to apply problem solving skills and provide a foundation for advanced programming
+Continue to apply problem solving skills and provide a foundation for

-- Implement basic common programming data structures (for use in further programming
+Implement basic common programming data structures (for use in further programming courses).

 - Objects and Classes